fredrikaverpil/mylittleci/README.md

 Enter the `tests` folder.
 In here you can use the `tests/TEST_PLAN.md` and the `tests/TEST_STRATEGY.md` to define your test plan and test strategy.

 Add/remove test category folders as needed.
-You might want to create separate nox sessions in `noxfile.py` so you can easily run e.g. the unit tests separately from other tests.
+You might want to create separate tox environments in `tox.ini` so you can easily run e.g. the unit tests separately from other tests.

 ### Replace the "mylittleci" dummy project name